List of Jujutsu Kaisen characters: Cyrus Veil

 Cyrus Veil (サイラス ヴェイル, Sairasu Bueiru) is the Under Secretary for the United States Office of Energy and Environment.
 When Kenjaku shows up at the White House, he is manipulated into following his plans.
 As a consultant to the President, it was Cyrus who convinced the government to coordinate with Kenjaku's plan to abduct Jujutsu Sorcerers from Japan to use for energy research.

 Garry K. Johnson

 Garry K. Johnson (ギャリー ケー ジョンソン, Gyarī Kē Jonson) is the Lieutenant General of the U.S. Army and the Commander of its Joint Special Operations unit.
 He is leading the military operation to abduct Jujutsu Sorcerers from Japan under orders from the President after Kenjaku was able to manipulate them.

 Light novel characters

 Tanabe

 Tanabe is an auxiliary manager from Kyoto Prefectural Jujutsu High School.
-He oversees the missions handled by the Second Year Students, Mai Zen'in, Kokichi Muta, and Kasumi Miwa.
-He first appeared in the series' second light novel, Jujutsu Kaisen: Yoake no Ibara Michi.
+He oversees the missions handled by the second-year students, Mai Zen'in, Kokichi Muta, and Kasumi Miwa.
+He first appears in the series' second light novel, Jujutsu Kaisen: Yoake no Ibara Michi.